Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Preliminaries

 \subsection{The gravitational Vlasov-Poisson system}

-As mentioned in the introduction, the fundamental system of equations that is used in astrophysics to study the dynamics of galaxies, or of clusters of galaxies, is the gravitational Vlasov--Poisson system \cite{bt}.
-The basic quantities in the gravitational Vlasov-Poisson system are the phase-space density and the induced gravitational potential.
-The phase-space density $f(t, x,v),$ where $ t \in \mathbb R, x,v \in \mathbb R^3,$ is nonnegative and it gives the density of stars, or of galaxies, at the position $x$ in space with velocity $v,$ at the time $t \in \mathbb R.$ The induced gravitational potential $U(t,x)$ is the gravitational potential produced by the density of stars, or of galaxies, at time $t$ at the position $x$ of space.
-The phase-space density and the induced gravitational potential satisfy the Vlasov-Poisson system \eqref{0.1}-\eqref{0.1c}.

 We study the Vlasov-Poisson system under the assumption that the phase-space density is {\it plane symmetric}.
-As mentioned in the introduction, this means that the phase-space density depends only on the first Cartesian coordinate $x_1$ and that it satisfies \eqref{1.2b}.
-As the phase-space density and the induced gravitational potential only depend on the first coordinate $x_1$ we drop the subscript one and consider the gravitational Vlasov-Poisson system \eqref{0.1}-\eqref{0.1c} for $x\in \mathbb R,$ and $ v \in \mathbb R^3.$ With this notation the plane-symmetric Vlasov-Poisson system can be written as follows,
+This means the following.
+We denote $x=(x_1, x_2,x_3), v=(v_1,v_2,v_3), $ and $ \hat{v}:= (v_2,v_3).$ The phase-space density is {\it plane symmetric} along $x_1$ if it depends only on the first Cartesian coordinate $x_1$ and it is symmetric for reflections in $x_1$ and $v_1,$ \beq f(t,x,v)= f(t,x_1,v_1, \hat{v})= f(t,-x_1, -v_1, \hat{v}). \ene As the phase-space density and the induced gravitational potential only depend on the first coordinate $x_1$ we drop the subscript one and consider the system \eqref{0.1}-\eqref{0.1c} for $x\in \mathbb R,$ and $ v \in \mathbb R^3.$ With this notation the {\it plane-symmetric} system \eqref{0.1}-\eqref{0.1c} can be written as follows,